ssbc/docs/README.md

 Scuttlebot creates indexes on these types.
 Interpretation and validation is left to the applications, per the [Kappa Architecture](http://www.kappa-architecture.com/).

-The combination of decentralized publishing, public-key authentication, and typed data makes SSB ideal for Semantic and Web-of-Trust projects.

 #### Glossary

  - **Secure-Scuttlebutt (SSB)** - A protocol for replicating logs in a gossip network.